 A jewellery appraisal is always a good idea, especially if your item is expensive.
 However, it is important to understand that the appraisal price and the selling price are different things.

-An appraisal serves as a guide, but it won’t match what you would earn if you sell your jewellery.
-According to some recent surveys, you will get approximately 25-40% of the retail value of your jewellery.
-For example, if you paid $6,000 for a diamond engagement ring, it should be appraised around $6,000 for replacement purposes, but the same ring will sell for about $3,500 or even less to a jewellery buyer.
+An appraisal serves as a guide, but it will not match what you would earn if you sell your jewellery.
+According to some recent surveys, you will get approximately 25 – 40% of the retail value of your jewellery.
+For example, if you paid $4,500 for a diamond engagement ring, it should be appraised at around $4,500 for replacement purposes, but the same ring will sell for about $2,700 or even less to a jewellery buyer.

 Who Can Appraise Jewellery?

-Always check if the individual has been certified by an authority such as Accredited Gemologist Association, American Gem Society, American Society of Appraisers, Appraisers Association of America, Appraisers International Society etc. Also, pay close attention to the reputation of the person you are going to trust with your jewellery.
+Always check if the individual has been certified by an authority such as the Accredited Gemologist Association, American Gem Society, American Society of Appraisers, Appraisers Association of America, Appraisers International Society, etc. Also, pay close attention to the reputation of the person you are going to trust with your jewellery.

 Aside from qualifying, the appraiser should also be a graduate gemologist and be knowledgeable about the current jewellery market.

 Featured image: Dreamstime